Medical Physics Residency

-The residency program accepts one to two residents per year for the 2-year program and no more than one resident for the 3-year program.
-Data on past residency years can be found HERE.
-Information on salary and benefits can be found HERE.
+The residency program accepts two residents per year for the 2-year program and no more than one resident for the 3-year program.

-- For the 2-year program, UNC participates in the medical physics residency match program, so due dates will be aligned with that process.
+- UNC participates in the medical physics residency match program, so due dates will be aligned with that process.

 To apply to the 2-year UNC Medical Physics Residency Program, please use the Residency Common Application (CAP) portal on the AAPM website (now called “MP-RAP”).
-All applicants must have completed or be enrolled in a CAMPEP accredited graduate program.
+All applicants must have completed or be currently enrolled in a CAMPEP-accredited graduate program.
 If you have questions about the application process for the 2-year program, please contact Chrissa Gerard at firstname.lastname@example.org.

 Program Director, Medical Physics Residency